Monster radiative shocks in the perturbed magnetospheres of neutron stars: Discussion

 I am grateful to Alex Chen for sharing their particle-in-cell simulations of strong magnetosonic waves prior to publication.
 This work was prompted in a large part by their results, which demonstrate shock formation through first-principles, fully kinetic calculations.
+I am also grateful to the anonymous referee for many useful comments, to Yuri Levin and Ashley Bransgrove for discussions of fast magnetosonic waves from quakes, and to Jens Mahlmann, Emanule Sobacchi, and Sasha Philippov for reading the manuscript and providing comments.
 This work is supported by NSF AST 2009453, NASA 21-ATP21-0056 and Simons Foundation \#446228.